aaron11669/aaron11669.github.io/README.md

 <details class="project" markdown="1">
   <summary>Robot Arm Spraying</summary>

 Spherical robot shells are manufactured using a spray process.
-Because this process is typically performed by hand, a lack of consistency led to control issues, including reduced control authority and increased sensitivity to the drive system.
-It also resulted in inconsistent control authority and sensitivity between robots, as well as unnecessary added mass.
+Because this process is typically performed by hand, a lack of shell consistency can lead to control issues, including reduced control authority and increased sensitivity to the drive system.
+It also resulted in inconsistent control authority and sensitivity between robots.

 To improve this process, I replaced manual spraying with a robotic arm–based spraying system.
 This significantly improved shell consistency, which in turn improved control performance and allowed for the use of a less aggressive controller.